 Forward Fold Butterfly (Intermediate)

 From the standard seated position, hinge forward at the hips while keeping your spine long.
 Walk your hands out in front of your feet.
 This deepens the adductor stretch and adds a stretch to the lower back erector spinae muscles.
-But here's the thing: only fold as far as you can without rounding.
+Only fold as far as you can without rounding.
 If your back starts curving, you've gone too far.
 Back it up a bit.

 Alternative Stretches

-If the butterfly pose isn't working for your body right now, these target similar muscles:
+If the butterfly pose isn't working for your body right now, these target similar muscles or build the same hip mobility from different angles:

 - Deep squat hold: Opens the hips through a different range of motion and stretches the adductors, hip flexors, and ankles simultaneously.